takuti/takuti.me/_content/en/note/airflow-lineage.md

 audio: [/audio/airflow-lineage.mp3]
 images: [/images/airflow-lineage/lineage.png]
-keywords: [data, lineage, oil, airflow, developer, intermediates, consciousness, pipelines, pipeline, forget]
+keywords: [data, lineage, oil, airflow, developer, intermediates, consciousness, pipelines, pipeline, destination]
-recommendations: [/note/data-validation/, /note/data-leaders-summit-europe-2019/,
-  /note/hivemall-events-2018-autumn/]
+recommendations: [/note/coursera-data-science-ethics/, /note/data-validation/, /note/data-leaders-summit-europe-2019/]
 ---

 Nowadays, there is almost no question that *data is the new oil.* But, do we really have a clear picture of where the oil is coming from, in which route, by whom, how, and when?